Table of Contents

 - When applied to the abdomen it removes all forms of indigestion, effectively limits intestinal heat and encourages peristalsis.

-Mud can be applied in the form of wraps for eyes, abdomen and few local areas for which it is enclosed in a clean cloth.
+Enclose mud in a clean cloth and apply in the form of wraps for eyes, abdomen and few local areas.
 They are known for enhancing circulation and eliminating toxins from the skin, thereby binding and firming skin texture.
-Mud is applied to the entire body and is then removed with hot towels after a term that permits the nutrients in the mud to be absorbed by the skin.
+Apply mud on the entire body.
+Later use hot towels to remove it after a term that permits the skin to absorb the nutrients in the mud.
 Wraps support the discharge of excess fluids, to bind and contour definite areas of the body.

-- Algae and seaweed wraps are planned to encourage metabolism and intensify skin health.
+- Apply Algae and seaweed wraps to encourage metabolism and intensify skin health.

-- Cellulite wraps are planned to decrease the appearance of dimpled skin.
+- Make use of Cellulite wraps to decrease the appearance of dimpled skin.

-Mud can be used as a bath where the entire body is drenched in mud slush.
+Mud bath is beneficial as the entire body is drench in mud slush.
 They aid to improve the skin tone by boosting circulation and stimulating the skin tissues.
 Caution to avoid catching a cold during the bath is a must.
-Later the patient ought to be thoroughly washed with cold water jet spray but warm water should be used in case the patient feels cold.
+Later wash the patient with cold water jet spray.
+Make sure to use warm water in case the patient feels cold.
 The patient should be dried speedily and given a warm bed.
 The outcome of mud baths is refreshing, stimulating, and vitalizing.

-Mud can also be applied in the form of hot packs where hot mud is applied locally to reduce pain.
+Hot packs is another method to apply mud to reduce pain.
 They are powerful in healing joint pains and muscle stiffness.
 Hot mud therapy is a noninvasive, complication-free, and cost-effective alternative modality for the conservative treatment of knee osteoarthritis.